Below is the Unisoft test probe access nets free calculator. Using

 Component Placement

-components is in place on the PCB by testing the distance between pins for
+components is maintained on the PCB by measuring the distance between pins

-between components is normally done in the design phase of the PCB.
-Proper spacing
+typically addressed during the design phase of the PCB.
+Proper component

 Test Probe Access